-How 3D printing freed the slave in my kitchen
+How 3D printing made life in my kitchen easier

 The Real Lemonade Revolution: brought to you by 3D printing

 A few years ago I offered a glass of freshly squeezed lemonade to a 20+ employee.
 She took a sip and had a stunned look on her face.
 “Amazing,” she said.
 Noting her ecstasy over the drink, I wondered if it was possible she had never had real lemonade before?
 Sure enough, prior to this moment lemonade for her was something made with water and canned powder.
 She had no idea you could just make lemonade from . . . well, real lemons.

 Have you ever compared the ingredient list on a lemon with the ingredient list on one of those cans of lemonade mix?
 Here is a typical powdered lemonade mix ingredient list: Sugar, Fructose, Citric Acid, Less Than 2% Of Natural Flavor, Ascorbic Acid, Maltodextrin, Sodium Acid Pyrophosphate, Sodium Citrate, Magnesium Oxide, Calcium Fumarate, Artificial Color, Yellow 5 Lake, Tocopherol.

 Compare that list to…lemon.
 No wonder my employee was so amazed by that glass of fresh lemonade I handed her.

 Now you, too, can make fresh lemonade faster than you can open that can of powdered mix, just in time for summer – with a 3D printed juicer.
 I’m going to have one made for everyone I know this year.

 Three more MUST-HAVE 3D Printed Kitchen Tools & lots more

 I love my 3D printed juicer so much.
 It started me wondering, what other ways could 3D printing transform my life in the kitchen?
 Here are a few things I found that I want to try.